chenyan1998/Term6_Database_AWS/README.md

 ## 2.4.
 Note
 1. It is not necessary that you run the clean process after setting up.
-You can always re-running this script with skipping the set up process (by choosing *no*) to reach the clean up process.
+You can always re-running this script with skipping the setup process (by choosing *no*) to reach the cleanup process.
 2. After setting up, you can easily scale up and down the Hadoop cluster by re-running this script with skipping **WEB and database** process and inputting your desired number of datanodes.
 The script will automatically **delete** the old cluster and build a new one. **NOTE: Please BACKUP your cluster BEFORE you scale up and down, the script WILL NOT keep your data**

 # 3. Design